Blog

 Some events are not taxable:

-Assuming FIFO, here is a sample client and what their cryptocurrency taxes could look like in a hypothetical scenario:
+Assuming FIFO, here is a sample of what cryptocurrency taxes could look like in a hypothetical scenario:

-These are just some of the scenarios successful accountants watch out for when tax planning for clients who hold cryptocurrency.
+These are just some of the scenarios to watch out for when tax planning if you hold cryptocurrency.

-Since the first guidance the IRS offered in 2014 under Notice 2014-21, they have created a variety of tax forms which may apply for crypto tax filing depending on whether your client is a business or individual.
+Since the first guidance the IRS offered in 2014 under Notice 2014-21, they have created a variety of tax forms which may apply for crypto tax filing depending on your filing as an individual or for a business.
 Here are some key forms to pay attention to when preparing a return:

 Form 8949—Sales and Other Dispositions of Capital Assets: this is a complete list of every cryptocurrency disposal your client has had (e.g. sell, trade, etc.)